amreshakim/mesos-cilium-demo/README.md

     ./tail_client.sh

-Make sure the previous command continuesly prints the result of the client accessing /public and /private API of the web-server:
+Make sure the previous command continuously prints the result of the client accessing */public* and */private* API of the web-server:

-Now, in a different terminal apply a provided policy that allows accessing only /public API:
+Now, in a different terminal apply a provided policy that allows accessing only */public* API:

     cilium policy import l7-policy.json

-Check the client's log and you should see that /private is no longer accessible.
+Check the client's log and you should see that */private* is no longer accessible.

-(optional) Remove the policy and notice that the access to /private is again unrestricted:
+(optional) Remove the policy and notice that the access to */private* is again unrestricted:

     cilium policy delete --all